marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 Interacting with the database
 ------------------------------------

+LIONESS experiment reply on a combination of JavaScript (code that is executed in the participants' browsers), and PHP (to generate the web pages on the experimental server) and MySQL (for managing the database).

 Variables specified in input elements' (numeric input, choice buttons, etc) will be automatically stored in the table *decisions*.
+These variables have to have *unique names*.
+Using duplicate names can lead to unexpected behaviour of the experiment.

 JavaScript elements allow you to read from and write to the database, using the below functions.
 Note that each function has a *simple* and a *full* version.
 The simple versions always assume that the function pertains to the current player, the current group, and the current period.
 In the below examples, the simple and full versions are equivalent.